darnjo/log-proto/README.md

 This application is structured in the following manner:

-* `/api` - contains the API server and event generator.
+* `/producer` - contains the producer API server, database, and web interface.
-* `/client` - contains client code used to connect to the API.
+* `/consumer` - contains the consumer API server, database, and web interface.

 Please see the README in each respective directory for instructions on how to run the prototype.